librato/raspberry-tv-driver/README.md

 Note: Your network has to support mDNS.
 Some corporate networks will block that.

-- Go to `<pi-hostname>.local` and a form will allow you to input a URL.
+- Via browser: Go to `<pi-hostname>.local` and a form will allow you to input a URL.
 That will start a broswer session with that URL.
-- Use terminal: `curl --data "url=https://www.librato.com" <pi-hostname>.local:8000`
+- Via terminal: `curl --data "url=https://www.librato.com" <pi-hostname>.local:8000`

 # Fast setup